Renting A Car in Florence, Italy

-- Renting a car is a great way to see the Florence countryside.
-While there are many great tours of Tuscany, having a car undoubtedly allows you more freedom to explore the less-touristy areas.
+- Renting a car in Florence is a great way to see the Tuscan countryside.
+While there are many great tours of Florence and the surrounding area, having a car undoubtedly allows you more freedom to explore the less-touristy areas.

 - Book rental cars in advance for visits from April to October.